 As the Nebraska performance site for the Midwestern Public Health Training Center the OPHP is able to fund up to five students each year to complete an internship at a public health organization in Nebraska.
 Each student receives a $3,500 stipend in return for completing a 175 hour project for a public health organization.
-If your organization has a project that is in need of a MPH student, please contact Stacey Coleman.
+If your organization has a project that is in need of a MPH student, please contact Julia Quigley.

 Past projects have included: